 2018 marked a huge change for Anna and her team as they made the move to Devon from Wiltshire.
 Having bought an equestrian centre Anna teaches a wide client base which includes coaching riders from her stables who competed at the Young Rider European Championships and the World Equestrian Games in Tryon in 2018.

-Anna has an exciting young Grand Prix horse who will make his debut in 2019 as well as continuing to coach riders aiming for the Young Rider European Championships, Under 25 Grand Prix and the Pan American Games.
-From her new base she is also now heavily involved with breeding the next generation of dressage superstars with 20 foals born in 2018 and 26 foals due this year.
+Anna continues to coach riders aiming for the Young Rider European Championships, Under 25 Grand Prix and the Pan American Games.
+From her new base she is also now heavily involved with breeding the next generation of dressage superstars.